Letters from Lodi

-If there ever was a "Lodi blending king," that would be Mr. Niggli, a Swiss-born winemaker with a yen for European traditions such as blending grape varieties—as opposed to sticking to "varietal" (i.e., single grape) bottlings, which most of the American wine industry seems to be obssessed with—as well as quaint, old school winemaking practices such as native yeast fermentation.
+If there ever was a "Lodi blending king," that would be Mr. Niggli, a Swiss-born winemaker with a yen for European traditions such as blending grape varieties—as opposed to sticking to "varietal" (i.e., single grape) bottlings, which most of the American wine industry seems to be obsessed with—as well as quaint, old school winemaking practices such as native yeast fermentation.

-Another way to describe the wines of Markus Wine Co. would be as uncanny combinations of one winemaker's artistic vision, balanced by an instinct to just let things be; the latter being what Mother Nature dictates to a winemaker each and every vintage (and it's never nice to "fool" Mother Nature).
+Another way to describe the wines of Markus Wine Co. would be as uncanny combinations of one winemaker's artistic vision, balanced by an instinct to just let things be; the latter being what Mother Nature dictates to a winemaker every vintage (and it's never nice to "fool" Mother Nature).
 Somehow, Mr. Niggli manages this feat, time and time again.

 Niggli's latest balancing act is a red wine, the 2020 Markus Wine Co.
 Mokelumne River-Lodi The Church Ancient Blocks ($41).
 That's it, pretty much all the information you'll find on this bottle.
-What's missing, on both the front and back labels, is information on what grapes have actually gone into this wine.
+What's missing, on both the front and back labels, is information on what grapes have gone into this wine.
 But it does, peculiarly enough, have a map pinpointing the exact location of a venerated old vineyard called Church Block, originally planted in 1938, contributing 40% of this wine.

 On the palate, The Church Ancient Blocks' feel is equally luxurious and multifaceted; velvet textured and filling, yet perfectly rounded around the edges of a finely chiseled core of tannin and the concentrated, spicy fruit, pushed through a long and lavish finish by bright, lively natural acidity.
-It's like you're tasting pure, natural grapes, bursting in the mouth!
+It's like you're tasting pure, natural grapes, bursting in your mouth!

 The overwhelming temptation of most California winemakers handling material achieving this level of intensity would be to age this kind of wine in new oak, preferably expensive barrels coopered in France.
-Niggli aged his The Church Ancient Blocks in French oak for 18 months, but these containers were all "used" barrels, imparting virtually no oak flavors—the better to let the profile of this wine's Lodi vineyard sources to shine through, without the impediment of wood blurring the sensory perception.
+Niggli aged his The Church Ancient Blocks in French oak for 18 months, but these containers were all "used" barrels, imparting virtually no oak flavors—the better to let the profile of this wine's Lodi vineyard sources shine through, without the impediment of wood blurring the sensory perception.
 Who says Lodi can't grow "luxury?"

-Here is the information Markus Wine Co. partner Jon Bjork has provided on the blend going into the 2020 The Church Ancient Blocks:
+Here is the information Markus Wine Co. partner Jon Bjork has provided on the blend going into 2020 The Church Ancient Blocks:

 • Borra Vineyards Church Block (planted 1938)—18% Carignan, 14% Petite Sirah, 8% Alicante Bouschet